There are a number of organisations that can help your business grow.

 Business Finance Support Finder

-The Business Finance Support Finder is an HM Government tool to help you access information about funding options in your area.
-You may also find the D2N2 website useful in identifying further potential routes to finance for your enterprise www.d2n2growthhub.co.uk/access-to-finance
+Visit www.gov.uk/business-finance-support-finder, where you will find a government tool to help you access information about funding options in your area.
+You may also find the D2N2 website useful in identifying further potential routes to finance for your enterprise: www.d2n2growthhub.co.uk/access-to-finance.